OWASP/SecureCodingDojo/trainingportal/static/lessons/securityCodeReviewMaster/xss.md

 #####Code Defenses Against Cross-Site Scripting

 To prevent the attack the application must **neutralize the user input**.
-This means that the input will be inserted in the page witthout being rendered or executed.
+This means that the input will be inserted in the page without being rendered or executed.
 Most modern JavaScript frameworks such as **Angular** or **React** do this implicitly.

+In the Angular example below the `fullName` parameter is embeded in the link innerText, a safe context.

     <a class="nav-link"><span class="oi oi-account-logout"> Logout {{fullName}} </a>